 David volunteers in the community by offering pro bono legal and nonprofit board volunteer services.
 His pro bono representations include efforts to protect at-risk children by representing a court-appointed guardian ad litem as well as successfully representing a regional historical society in a board of directors control dispute to ensure its ongoing viability.
 He also serves on the board of the Edina Soccer Club.

 Trial counsel for plaintiff TQ Delta in TQ Delta, LLC v.
 2Wire, Inc. involving patents addressing memory sharing for data packet transmission used by Digital Subscriber Line (DSL) modems.
 Venued in the District of Delaware.
-At trial, a jury found defendant 2Wire infringement three TQ Delta patents.
-Responsible for the direct and cross-examination of expert witnesses regarding the operation of accused devices using Broadcom semiconductor chips, as well as cross-examination of third-party Broadcom appearing on behalf of 2Wire.
+At trial, a jury found defendant 2Wire infringed three TQ Delta patents and that the patents were not invalid.
+Responsible for the direct and cross-examination of expert witnesses regarding the operation of accused devices using Broadcom semiconductor chips, case strategy, as well as cross-examination of third-party Broadcom appearing on behalf of 2Wire.

 Trial counsel for defendant Unifrax in E.I. du Pont De Nemours & Co. v.
 Unifrax I LLC involving a patent addressing flame barrier laminates used in commercial aircraft.
 Venued in the District of Delaware.
 At trial successfully defeated a claim for lost profit damages in a controlled two-supplier market.
 Responsible for case strategy, day-to-day case management, trial witness presentation and cross-examination for lay and expert witnesses, and lead defense of damages claims.